Louis Leakey: Fossil police

-The government offered Louis work as a policeman in intelligence, which he accepted.
-He traveled the country as a pedlar, reporting on the talk.
-In September 1939, when Britain went to war, the Kenyan government drafted Louis into its African intelligence service.
+The government offered Leakey work as a policeman in intelligence, which he accepted.
+He travelled the country as a pedlar, reporting on the talk.
+In September 1939, when Britain went to war, the Kenyan government drafted Leakey into its African intelligence service.
 Apart from some bumbling around, during which he and some settlers stalked each other as possible saboteurs of the Sagana Railway Bridge, his first task was to supply and arm Ethiopian guerrillas against the Italian invaders of their country.
 He created a clandestine network using his childhood friends among the Kikuyu.
 They also hunted fossils on the sly.

-Louis conducted interrogations, analyzed handwriting, wrote radio broadcasts and took on regular police investigations.
+Leakey conducted interrogations, analysed handwriting, wrote radio broadcasts and took on regular police investigations.
 He loved a good mystery of any sort.
 The white leadership of the King's African Rifles used him extensively to clear up many cultural mysteries; for example, he helped an officer remove a curse he had inadvertently put on his men.

 Mary continued to find and excavate sites.
 In 1940, their son Jonathan Leakey was born.
-She worked in the Coryndon Memorial Museum (later called the National Museums of Kenya) where Louis joined her as an unpaid honorary curator in 1941.
+Mary worked in the Coryndon Memorial Museum (later called the National Museums of Kenya) where Leakey joined her as an unpaid honorary curator in 1941.
 Their life was a melange of police work and archaeology.
 They investigated Rusinga Island and Olorgesailie.
 At the latter site they were assisted by a team of Italian experts recruited from the prisoners of war and paroled for the purpose.

-In 1942, the Italian menace ended, but the Japanese began to reconnoiter with a view toward landing in force.
-Louis found himself in counter-intelligence work, which he performed with zest and imagination.
+In 1942, the Italian menace ended, but the Japanese began to reconnoitre with a view toward landing in force.
+Leakey found himself in counter-intelligence work, which he performed with zest and imagination.
 In the same year, their daughter Deborah was born, but died at the age of three months.
 They lived in a rundown and bug-infested Nairobi home, provided by the museum.
 Jonathan was attacked by army ants in his crib.

 Turn of the tide

 In 1944 Richard Leakey was born.
 In 1945 the family's income from police work all but vanished.
-By now Louis was getting plenty of job offers but he chose to stay on in Kenya as Curator of the Coryndon Museum, with an annual salary and a house, but more importantly, to continue palaeoanthropological research.
+By now Leakey was getting plenty of job offers but he chose to stay on in Kenya as Curator of the Coryndon Museum, with an annual salary and a house, but more importantly, to continue palaeoanthropological research.

-In January 1947 Louis conducted the first Pan-African Congress of Prehistory at Nairobi.
+In January 1947 Leakey conducted the first Pan-African Congress of Prehistory at Nairobi.
 Sixty scientists from 26 countries attended, delivering papers and visiting the Leakey sites.
-The conference restored Louis to the scientific fold and made him a major figure in it.
-With the money that now poured in Louis undertook the famous expeditions of 1948 and beyond at Rusinga Island in Lake Victoria, where Mary discovered the most complete Proconsul fossil up to that time.
+The conference restored Leakey to the scientific fold and made him a major figure in it.
+With the money that now poured in Leakey undertook the famous expeditions of 1948 and beyond at Rusinga Island in Lake Victoria, where Mary discovered the most complete Proconsul fossil up to that time.

 Charles Watson Boise donated money for a boat to be used for transport on Lake Victoria, The Miocene Lady.
 Its skipper, Hassan Salimu, was later to deliver Jane Goodall to Gombe.
 Philip Leakey was born in 1949.
-In 1950, Louis was awarded an honorary doctorate by Oxford University.
+In 1950, Leakey was awarded an honorary doctorate by Oxford University.